DogeTheBeast/College_notes/PHY 157/Heat.md

 # Latent Heat

-Latent heat is the amount of energy required to change the phase of
+Latent heat is the amount of energy required to change the phase of a material of unit mass.
+There is